AI boom: Business and economy

 Across industries, generative AI tools are becoming widely available through the AI boom and are increasingly used in businesses across regions.
 A main area of use is data analytics.
 Seen as an incremental change, machine learning improves industry performance.
 Businesses report AI to be most useful in increased process efficiency, improved decision-making and strengthening of existing services and products.
 Through adoption, AI has already positively influenced revenue generation in multiple business functions.
 Businesses have experienced revenue increases of up to 16%, mainly in manufacturing, risk management and research and development.

 AI and generative AI investments have been increasing with the boom, increasing from $18 billion in 2014 to $119 billion in 2021.
 Most notably, the share of generative AI investments was around 30% in 2023.
 Further, generative AI businesses have seen considerable venture capital investments even though regulatory and economic outlooks remain in question.

 Tech giants capture the bulk of the monetary gains from AI and act as major suppliers to or customers of private users and other businesses.

+With the introduction of AI, there has been an exponential rise in production for businesses.
+It's expected that workers could use resources provided by artificial intelligence to boost their productivity.
+As many small businesses don't use AI, it's believed that if it's adopted by more businesses, the whole work structure could be changed, as many tasks will be automated by AI.

+The U.S. Census Bureau's Business Trends and Outlook Survey measured AI use at 3–9% of businesses in March 2025, using language that asked whether firms used AI "to produce goods and services."
+After revising the question to cover "any business function," the Bureau's measured adoption rate increased to 18% in March 2026.

+According to Bell & Korinek (2023), economic effect of AI could worsen economic inequality, which could potentially threaten democracy in ways which are separate from threats caused by AI's use in misinformation and propaganda.